TheoLvs/beth/README.md

 ## Installation
-``beth` is available on PyPi, you can simply it using
+``beth`` is available on PyPi - https://pypi.org/project/beth/, you can simply it using
 ```
 pip install beth
 ```